makyo/writing/work/inner-demons/outline.md

     * who knows what happened.
 Writing a letter/journal, trying to get ideas out?
         * When David heard that Absolom was slain, he went up into his chamber over the gate and cried, "My son, my son, would God I had died for thee"
         * Daughter won't talk except at school (how much of this is the father being crushed versus the daughter's own grief?)
+    * Left over:
+        * burnt and singed hair
+        * memories
+        * the feeling of grease and dirt that never quite comes clean